-The west coast of the Island is a wild and wet land covered by ancient forests of huge trees.
+The west coast of the Island is a wild and wetland covered by ancient forests of huge trees.
 Some of the worlds tallest trees still grow there.
 The west coast is cut by many inlets that have mountains bordering them that start at the sea and go straight up to the sky.
-The average height of these mountains is 800 meters with some like Mount Golden Hinde, Vancouver Islands Highest mountain exceeding heights of 2200 metres.
+The average height of these mountains is 800 meters with some like Mount Golden Hinde, Vancouver Islands Highest mountain exceeding heights of 2200 meters.

 Most of the Islands peoples live from Campbell River down the east coast of the island to Victoria including the south tip of the Island.
-Victoria is the Capital of B.C. and basically has a economy based both on Government employment and tourism as well as some resource based industries.
-There is a strong agriculture presence on the east coast of the Island and dairy farms dot the south Island.
+Victoria is the Capital of B.C. and basically has an economy based both on Government employment and tourism as well as some resource-based industries.
+There is a strong agriculture presence on the east coast of the Island and dairy farms dot the South Island.

 Technology-based companies are setting up shop on the south island l think because the cost of doing business in B.C. is very competitive, the size of our bigger centers and the quality of trained employees is quite impressive, and it could be because Vancouver Island is one of the most beautiful places in the world.

 The north end of the Island is still very much resource based with logging, mining and fishing and the spin-off industries being the main form of employment.
 Tourism is starting to make a marked increase in the tax bases of local communities and l am sure will continue to have an increase on these economies in the future.
 Some communities like Tofino and telegraph cove have fully embraced tourism with incredible results.